top of page

 1. Understanding Hot Melt Glue

 Hot melt glue is a thermoplastic adhesive that becomes liquid when heated and solidifies upon cooling.
-The glue is applied in its molten state using a hot melt glue gun or other dispensing tools.
+The glue is applied in its molten state using proper adhesive applicator and dispensing tools.

-Its primary components include thermoplastic polymers such as ethylene-vinyl acetate (EVA) or styrene-butadiene-styrene (SBS), which give the glue its adhesive properties.
+Its primary components include thermoplastic polymers such as ethylene-vinyl acetate (EVA), polyurethane (PU), polyolefin (PO) or styrene-butadiene-styrene (SBS), which give the glue its adhesive properties.

 Properties and Characteristics